-Cousins’ book provides a framework on how companies make decisions about investing money and what projects to implement.
-It also provides analytical tools for spending and saving money, and how to make good financial decisions.
+Cousins’ book provides a framework on how companies make decisions about investing money and which projects to implement.
+It also provides analytical tools for spending and saving money, and guidance on how to make good financial decisions.

-3. Lessons in Corporate Finance: A Case Studies Approach to Financial Tools, Financial Policies, and Valuation by Paul Asquith and Lawrence A. Weiss
+3. Lessons in Corporate Finance: A Case Studies Approach to Financial Tools, Financial Policies, and Valuation – Paul Asquith and Lawrence A. Weiss

-The book follows an intuitive approach in explaining all areas of corporate finance, including capital structure, company valuation, dividends, debt maturity, and ratios and pro formas.
+This book follows an intuitive approach in explaining all areas of corporate finance, including capital structure, company valuation, dividends, debt maturity, ratios, and pro formas.